ryanlewis/SortableStringList/README.md

 ## Installation

 1. Clone the repository to `/App_Plugins/SortableStringList`
+2. Restart Umbraco
+3. Create a new data type using property editor "Sortable String List"

-2. A property value converter is available in [this gist](https://gist.github.com/ryanlewis/9eb27975d690b5f12e6c).
+A property value converter is available in [this gist](https://gist.github.com/ryanlewis/9eb27975d690b5f12e6c).
 This can be saved in your `/App_Code` directory